With the flu, Braz travels to Lisbon only on Saturday for Flamengo's mission to hire a new coach | Flamengo

 +With coffee and meetings in the script, Braz promises a coach to match Flamengo: “We have a target and planning”

 Spindel travels this Friday night.
 Stops in São Paulo and arrives in Lisbon at lunchtime.
-The pair of directors has a meeting scheduled with Paulo Sousa and will also speak with Jorge Jesus.
+In addition to the scheduled meeting with Paulo Sousa, the duo directors will also talk to Jorge Jesus.

 Marcos Braz at Flamengo’s election — Photo: André Durão / ge